lambda2/moon_raker/README.rst

 Parameters of the build method:

 param_description
-  Instance of Apipie::ParamDescription contains all given information about the validated parameter.
+  Instance of MoonRaker::ParamDescription contains all given information about the validated parameter.

 argument